-In 2016, the School of Social Work adopted three new school-wide learning goals:
+In 2016, the School of Social Work adopted this school-wide, three-part learning goal:

 - Demonstrate Ethical and Professional Behavior;

 - Engage, Assess, and Intervene With Individuals, Families, Groups, Organizations, and Communities.

 Upon graduation, all DSW students will have achieved all of the above school-wide learning goals.

 To prepare students for intellectual leadership in the field of clinical social work, the DSW program also prepares graduates to:

 - Develop foundational literacy skills of close reading, connective thinking, and case/framing, to create new knowledge and change the way students think about reading and writing in relation to practice, and as an enhancement of practice skills (Foundation Courses);

 - Identify the clinical theory behind various practice modalities (Clinical Practice Courses);

 - Develop self-reflexive skills regarding the philosophical and theoretical commitments students make when implementing a practice method (Foundation and Clinical Practice Courses);